 MPH, Social & Behavioral Science and Epidemiology, Boston University School of Public Health, 2014

-Deena Brosi is a Research Assistant currently working on the Tobacco Town Minnesota project.
-Her responsibilities cover data collection and analysis for agent-based modeling input, literature reviews, and organization of protocols and methods for future analysis.
+Deena Brosi is a Senior Research Assistant working on the Tobacco Town Minnesota project and the evaluation team for Missouri Foundation for Health’s Expanding Coverage Initiative.
+Her responsibilities cover data collection and analysis for agent-based modeling input, survey data management, literature reviews, and organization of protocols and methods for future analysis.
 Previous work includes assessing state and local government agencies for involvement in point-of-sale (POS) policies to address tobacco in the retail environment for the Advancing Science and Policy in the Retail Environment (ASPiRE) project.
 Her interests include public health policy and biostatistics, specifically regarding chronic diseases such as diabetes and cancer.

 BS, Biological Sciences, University of California, Irvine, 2013

 Data Analyst for the Center.
 Her current responsibility is to serve as the data

 analyst for several evaluations, including Washington University’s Institute of